Bitdefender BOX Security Hub

 Around back is the A/C jack, reset button and two ethernet ports.
 Sorry, no USB.
 The lack of multiple LAN ports will be a problem for some but it doesn’t have to be.
 High-quality plug-n-play network switches like the TP-Link 8-Port Gigabit Desktop Switch TL-SG1008D can be found for ~$20 and less.
 Quite frankly switches are an (almost) obligatory device for any network, so just get one and don’t worry about the lack of ports.

 Based on the marketing material it seems Bitdefender prefer the BOX be integrated into an existing network rather than used as a standalone router which begs the question: Why include a modest but capable router then downplay that feature?

 My guess is that it (most likely) has less to do with the hardware and more to do with the almost complete lack of configuration options found on even the most basic routers, beyond network name, password and port-forwarding.

 Of course this has absolutely no bearing on its usefulness as a security device, but I can see how it could limit its appeal for those who expect such things.
 I would hope this is something Bitdefender could “turn on” at some point via a firmware update but I don’t know if that’s even possible.
 Whatever the reasoning it’s a glaring and disappointing omission for what is otherwise a well-performing router.

 My (non-BOX) Network

-To improve speed, stability and security I recently switched from an all wireless network to a (pseudo) wired one with my AirPorts now functioning as access points (AP).
+To improve speed, stability and security I recently switched from an all wireless network (with two routers functioning as access points) to a pseudo wired one.
 Nearly all of my devices (desktop computers and peripherals) are now wired to the network via a switch and/or powerline adapter.
 Wireless usage (laptop, phone and tablet) is usually within 10 ft. of an access point so signal strength is not an issue.
 My network kit includes: